chrissound/MoscoviumOrange/README.md

 # MoscoviumOrange
 ![Screenshot](demo.jpg)

-A more feature full command line history logger/viewer.
+A feature full command line history logger/viewer.
 It logs the command, path and timestamp.

 Some examples: